 16GB of 3000MHz DDR4 RAM is a great amount and speed for a gaming PC at this level.
 Corsair’s LPX lineup is really awesome which is probably why it has nearly 5-star reviews pretty much everywhere.
 That said, there are other options available that come with LED lighting and things like that if you’re looking for something a little different.

 As far as storage goes, I picked you out a relatively standard HDD/SSD combo, and you’re going to have 1.25TB of space between the two drives, with the HDD holding 1TB and the SSD with 250GB.
 I would suggest installing your operating system to your SSD, as well as any games/programs you’re going to use a lot.
 Everything else can go on your HDD.
+Storage can be expanded well beyond the default amount, so feel free to add larger or more drives as you deem necessary.

 All-in-all, this build is phenomenal, for $1200 you’d be hard-pressed to get a better gaming PC anywhere, and that’s a fact.